How to Find the Perfect Architect for your Log Home

 Top Tip: Be careful of titles – architecture consultants, architectural designers and technicians are not architects!

 Once you have gathered a list of architects, start conducting phone interviews.

 The purpose of the phone interview is to establish that they are available and able to carry out the work.

-You should describe your log cabin project, and ask them whether they are able to carry it out in the timeframe you have in mind.
-If they are able to, request information about their experience.
+You should describe your log cabin project, and ask them whether they can carry it out in the timeframe you have in mind.
+If they can, request information about their experience.